 Here are some things that can affect vaginal odor and what you can do to address the issue.

 - Your diet – The foods and beverages that you consume can affect vaginal odor.
-Coffee, sugar, processed food, anything that can make your PH just a little too acidic can create enough disharmony in the vagina that it can affect the smell.
-Try to make sure you are drinking plenty of water and staying hydrated because this can also affect the ammonia levels in the urine causing a strong smell.
-Eating plenty of fresh, leafy greens, celery and berries also promote a healthy vaginal microbiota.
+Coffee, sugar, processed food, or anything that can make your PH just a little too acidic can create enough disharmony in the vagina to affect the smell.
+Try to make sure you are drinking plenty of water and staying hydrated because this can also affect the ammonia levels in the urine, which can cause a strong smell.
+Eating plenty of fresh, leafy greens, celery, and berries also promotes a healthy vaginal microbiota.

-- Hygiene – Sweat, tight clothing and sex can affect smell too so make sure you try pee after sex.
-If you work out or tend to sweat a lot in your work, rinsing off with water can be helpful as it clears away bacteria caused by sweat.
-Also, over-cleaning with soaps and scented sprays and washes can actually remove some of the good bacteria that helps balance things and may actually cause an overproduction of normal vaginal secretion which can lead to foul odor too.
+- Hygiene – Sweat, tight clothing, and sex can affect smell also, so make sure you try to pee after sex.
+If you work out or tend to sweat a lot in your work, rinsing off with water can help as it clears away bacteria caused by sweat.
+Also, over-cleaning with soaps and scented sprays and washes can remove some of the good bacteria that help balance things and may cause an overproduction of normal vaginal secretion, leading to foul odor.

-- Hormonal imbalance/perimenopause or menopause – If you think your hormones could be wonky, talk to your doctor.
-They can recommend supplements and possibly HRT to help even things out.
+- Hormonal imbalance and perimenopause or menopause – If you think your hormones could be wonky, talk to your naturopathic doctor.
+Your doctor can recommend supplements and possibly HRT to help even things out.

-- STI/Infection- Bacterial Vaginosis infection which is not sexually transmitted is one of the most common culprits of vaginal odor, Chlamydia and other STI’s can affect the balance as well causing unpleasant odor and symptoms.
-Your naturopath can prescribe compounded herbal tinctures, supplements and perform tests and write prescriptions as needed.
+- STI/Infection – The Bacterial Vaginosis infection, which is not sexually transmitted, is one of the most common culprits of vaginal odor.
+Chlamydia and other STI’s can affect the balance as well as cause unpleasant odor and symptoms.
+Your naturopath can prescribe compounded herbal tinctures, supplements, and perform tests, and he or she can write prescriptions as needed.

-Balanced Hormones Keep Your Vaginal Health at its Best.
-Are Yours Balanced?
+Balanced Hormones Keep Your Vaginal Health at Its Best.
+Are Your Hormones Balanced?
 Check Out Our Hormone Symptom Guide to Find Out.

 Taking Care of Your Vaginal Health

-One last thing to consider; It may not just be you.
+One last thing to consider: it may not just be you.
 Your partner’s habits, lifestyle, and health impact your vagina too.
-Be open and chat with your partner or spouse about lifestyle and habits that may impact sexual health for both of you and remember, guidance from your healthcare professional takes the guesswork out of what may be going on.
+Be open and chat with your partner or spouse about lifestyle and habits that may impact sexual health for both of you.
+Remember, guidance from your healthcare professional takes the guesswork out of what may be going on.